How to Grow and Use Solomon's Seal

 At the beginning, you may want to water the newly buried rhizome to make sure the soil around it is always moist.
 Once it has established itself, it multiplies and spreads into a beautiful blanket of foliage with dangling flowers, an elegant addition to your garden.
 And even though they flower, these flowers fall off naturally.
 No need for deadheading, which can take up so much of your time.

-Additionally, they seem not to have much issue with insects or diseases, so you can relax and not spend so much time caring for them.
+Additionally, they seem not to have many issues with insects or diseases, so you can relax and not spend so much time caring for them.
 Slugs can occasionally be a problem in damp areas, but the plant is quite resistant.

 Uses and Side Effects of Solomon's Seal